Birkagal/gal-wonders/README.md

-# gal-wonders
+# Gal's 5 Wonders of the World
-Basic HTML website created for Internet Technologies course.
+This repository is simple HTML website created for Internet Technology course.